Wahgunyah

-The name is believed to be an aboriginal phrase meaning the resting place of crows.
+The name is believed to be an Aboriginal phrase meaning the resting place of crows.

 History

+Indigenous history

+The Aboriginal people which inhabit the region around Corowa and Wahgunyah are the Bangarang people.The tribe of Indigenous Australians that inhabited the Corowa area were called, in their own language, the Bangerang Tribe.
+The name has various spellings in English, varying all the way from Bandjalang through Panderang to Pinegorine.

+Town history

 The Wahgunyah cattle run was leased by John Foord and John Crisp in 1841.
 The township was established by Foord in 1856 and became important before the arrival of the railway in 1879 as the furthest upstream port on the Murray.
 The Post Office opened on 1 July 1858 and a school opened the same year.

 All Saints Estate winery to the north of town was established in 1864 by Scottish emigrants George Sutherland Smith and John Banks and its extensive cellar building was, at least in part, modelled on the Castle of Mey near Smith and Banks's home town Caithness.

-The town today
+Industry

-The main factory of Nestlé’s breakfast cereal arm Uncle Tobys is on the outskirts of Wahgunyah.
+The main factory of Uncle Tobys, the breakfast cereal arm of Nestlé, is on the outskirts of Wahgunyah.
+The other significant industry are the wineries which are part of the Rutherglen wine region.